Circles of latitude between the 50th parallel south and the 60th parallel south: 55th parallel south

 The 55th parallel south is a circle of latitude that is 55 degrees south of the Earth's equatorial plane.
 It crosses the Atlantic Ocean, the Indian Ocean, the Pacific Ocean and South America.

 At this latitude the sun is visible for 17 hours, 22 minutes during the December solstice and 7 hours, 10 minutes during the June solstice.

+Around the world

+Starting at the Prime Meridian and heading eastwards, the parallel 55° south passes through: